Updated April 2019

 Lunch for two with wine or beer €45

 This little mom and pop taverna is honestly my favorite in Oia.
-It’s kind of a hole in the wall, and the ambience is simple, but they have authentic, delicious food for reasonable prices.
+It’s kind of a hole in the wall, and the ambiance is simple, but they have authentic, delicious food for reasonable prices.
 They have the best taramasalata, a large variety of mezzes, fun veggie dishes like fried zucchini chips with tzatziki, and little carafes of Greek wine to help your afternoon ease into evening.
 It’s slightly off the main drag so it usually isn’t too crowded.
 I even went there a second time immediately after a half-eaten meal at a lackluster restaurant just to get the taste of touristy food out of my mouth.

 Lunch for two with beers €87